Nelsonthe/Amazon_Sales_Performance_Analysis/README.md

 - Using slicers to dynamically filter reports
 - Selecting appropriate visualizations for different business questions
 - Presenting analytical results in a clear and concise format
-- Distinguishing between descriptive findings and assumptions about why those results occurred

 ---

 # 💡 Conclusion

-The E-Commerce Sales Performance Dashboard provides a descriptive overview of sales performance between **2020 and 2024**.
+The Amazon Sales Performance Dashboard provides a descriptive overview of sales performance between 2020 and 2024.

 The analysis examines revenue, order volume, product performance, geographical performance, monthly trends, returns, cancellations,